-The tax form individuals receive indicating total UI benefits received and taxes withheld during a calendar year.
+The tax form you receive indicating total UI benefits received and taxes withheld during a calendar year.

 ABLE AND AVAILABLE

-Individuals who claim UI benefits must be ready, willing and able to work.
-They must be prepared to start employment immediately and be physically and mentally capable of working in order to receive UI benefits.
+If you claim unemployment insurance benefits, you must be ready, willing and able to work.
+You must be prepared to start employment immediately and be physically and mentally capable of working in order to receive UI benefits.

 ADDITIONAL UI CLAIM

 An application to reactivate an existing unemployment insurance claim following a period of employment.

 The IWD official who conducts unemployment insurance appeal hearings.

 The right of interested parties to challenge a determination on the basis the determination is not legally correct or has been based on incorrect or incomplete facts.
 All appeals must be in writing, and must be filed by the specified deadline.